-Terms Definitions Procedural Fairness The processes by which an outcome is reached and not the outcome itself.
-With regard to complaint resolution at The University of Queensland, procedural fairness (natural justice) requires that a respondent to a complaint must be provided with: sufficient details of the complaint to enable the respondent to formulate a response; information about the process by which the matter is to be resolved; and opportunity to put their case and respond to the complaint. any decision-maker must act impartially and without bias; all relevant submissions and evidence must be considered; irrelevant matters must not be taken into account; and the complaint must be dealt with in a timely manner.
+Terms Definitions Appeal An application made by a student to have a decision reviewed where that decision relates to a matter affecting their studies or life as a student.
+Decision-maker In the context of this Procedure, a person or body that considers the student's grievance or appeal and makes a decision as to what remedy, if any, should be applied.
+Grievance A problem or concern raised by a student about something affecting their studies or life as a student, for which the student is seeking a resolution.
+The term complaint is often used interchangeably with grievance.
+Head of Organisational Unit Head of School, Institute Director or equivalent.
+Procedural Fairness The processes by which an outcome is reached and not the outcome itself.
+With regard to complaint resolution at The University of Queensland, procedural fairness (natural justice) requires that a respondent to a complaint must be provided with: 1. sufficient details of the complaint to enable the respondent to formulate a response; 2. information about the process by which the matter is to be resolved; and 3. opportunity to put their case and respond to the complaint.
+In addition: 1. any decision-maker must act impartially and without bias; 2. all relevant submissions and evidence must be considered; 3. irrelevant matters must not be taken into account; and 4. the complaint must be dealt with in a timely manner.
 SAAAC Student Academic Administrative Appeals Committee UQU The University of Queensland Union (Student Union)